 Source for performance figures: Financial Express

 The managers don’t invest in many companies.
 That means each one can make a big difference to how the fund performs, but it adds risk.
 In the past 12 months to 31 July the fund’s lagged its peer group, having grown 2.1% against the IA Property Other sector’s 10.9% growth.
 Past performance isn’t a guide to future returns.

 The fund invests in some smaller companies.
 These could offer higher growth potential but they’re riskier than larger companies.

 iShares is one of the largest providers of tracker funds on the market.
 They use their size and expertise to keep costs low and try to mirror the index closely.
-So far they’ve done a good job.
+So far we think they’ve done a good job.

 This fund buys commercial properties up and down the UK.
 Investments are well-spread between retail, office and industrial properties.

 The managers buy a mix of properties around the country.
 When they buy a new property they often refurbish or modernise it.
 They hope this makes it more desirable to potential tenants, and more likely they’ll sign longer leases.
 If this happens the value of the property could increase.